Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Venting Is Key

-This means looking at the weather and site placement with anticipated winds and figuring out how high you can push the tent off the ground to lower condensation chances and how low you need the tent to be to keep that valuable warmth.
+This means looking at the weather and site placement with anticipated winds and figuring out how high you can push the tent off the ground to lower condensation chances and how low you need the tent to keep that valuable warmth.

-This skill will grow over time but to have an enjoyable trek with a single-wall tent you will want to master this simple, yet technical skill.
+This skill will grow over time, but to have an enjoyable trek with a single-wall tent, you will want to master this simple yet technical skill.

 Example Single-Wall Tents